Herbert Rollwage: Defense of the Reich

+On 5 April, Rollwage was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 53 aerial victories.
+He received the award from Generalleutnant Joseph Schmid, commanding 1.
+Jagdkorps.
 Rollwage was promoted to Leutnant (second lieutenant) on 1 May 1944.
-On 27 May, the United States Army Air Forces (USAAF) 3rd Bombardment Division sent 102 Boeing B-17 Flying Fortress bombers to Strasbourg and further 98 B-17 bombers to the marshalling yard at Karlsruhe.
+On 27 May, the USAAF 3rd Bombardment Division sent 102 B-17 bombers to Strasbourg and further 98 B-17 bombers to the marshalling yard at Karlsruhe.
 Defending against attack, Rollwage claimed a B-17 bomber and an escorting North American P-51 Mustang fighter shot down.
 On 15 August, Rollwage was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 53.
 He succeeded Oberleutnant Karl Paashaus who was transferred.